Thermal transport in nanostructures

-As the devices continue to shrink further into the sub-100 nm range following the trend predicted by Moore’s law, the topic of thermal properties and transport in such nanoscale devices becomes increasingly important.
-Display of great potential by nanostructures for thermoelectric applications also motivates the studies of thermal transport in such devices.
-These fields, however, generate two contradictory demands: high thermal conductivity to deal with heating issues in sub-100 nm devices and low thermal conductivity for thermoelectric applications.
-These issues can be addressed with phonon engineering, once nanoscale thermal behaviors have been studied and understood.
+The transport of heat in solids involves both electrons and vibrations of the atoms (phonons).
+When the solid is perfectly ordered over hundreds of thousands of atoms, this transport obeys established physics.
+However, when the size of the ordered regions decreases new physics can arise, thermal transport in nanostructures.
+In some cases heat transport is more effective, in others it is not.

 The effect of the limited length of structure

-In general two carrier types can contribute to thermal conductivity - electrons and phonons.
+In general, two carrier types can contribute to thermal conductivity - electrons and phonons.
 In nanostructures phonons usually dominate and the phonon properties of the structure become of a particular importance for thermal conductivity.
 These phonon properties include: phonon group velocity, phonon scattering mechanisms, heat capacity, Grüneisen parameter.
 Unlike bulk materials, nanoscale devices have thermal properties which are complicated by boundary effects due to small size.
 It has been shown that in some cases phonon-boundary scattering effects dominate the thermal conduction processes, reducing thermal conductivity.

 Depending on the nanostructure size, the phonon mean free path values (Λ) may be comparable or larger than the object size, $L$.
 When $L$ is larger than the phonon mean free path, Umklapp scattering process limits thermal conductivity (regime of diffusive thermal conductivity).
-When $L$ is comparable to or smaller than the mean free path (which is of the order 1 µm for carbon nanostructures), the continuous energy model used for bulk materials no longer applies and nonlocal and nonequilibrium aspects to heat transfer also need to be considered.
+When $L$ is comparable to or smaller than the mean free path (which is of the order 1 μm for carbon nanostructures), the continuous energy model used for bulk materials no longer applies and nonlocal and nonequilibrium aspects to heat transfer also need to be considered.
 In this case phonons in defectless structure could propagate without scattering and thermal conductivity becomes ballistic (similar to ballistic conductivity).
 More severe changes in thermal behavior are observed when the feature size $L$ shrinks further down to the wavelength of phonons.